The information provided here is intended to supplement the slide deck and video that you should have received.

 Over the coming weeks and months, HL makes improvements to the ranchettes, and HIF issues additional loan funds, also secured by a first lien against the property.

 Upon selling the land and generating the note, HL sells the note to Hawthorne Interests (HI).
-HL pays off its $125K loan to HIF, and HIF lends just shy of $220K to HI with the $230K note as collateral.
+HL pays off its $140K loan to HIF, and HIF lends about $258K to HI with the $270K note as collateral.

 HIF earns interest income from various sources throughout this process.
 At first, it earns it from a 10% interest-only loan to HL.
 Later, it earns it from a 10% amortized loan to HI.
 In addition, it earns interest income on any capital that it has taken on but has not loaned out.